jiwenofu/Neural-Network-Project/README.md

 ## Project Description

-User Car Price Prediction is a Python project that predicts the price of a used car based on its features model year, mileage, brand, reported accidents, transmission, exterior color, fuel type, using Neural Network models.
+User Car Price Prediction is a Python project that predicts the price of a used car based on features such as model year, mileage, brand, reported accidents, transmission type, exterior color, and fuel type using neural network models.

 ## Setup